ourcodingclub/ourcodingclub.github.io/_course/wiz-viz-challenge.md

 You will not have to do any complex spatial analysis for this, but the instructions will point you in the right direction when functions specific to the _sf_ package might be needed.
 More [hints](#hints) can be found at the bottom of the page.
 {% endcapture %}
-{% include coloursection.html content=coloursection colour="goldLight" %}
+{% include coloursection.html content=coloursection colour="golDark" %}

 {% capture coloursection %}
 # Specific tasks